Management

 Treating an ulcer

-• See your healthcare provider.
+• See your doctor regularly.
 Ulcers need frequent medical care.
 Special dressings may be applied.
 You may be given antibiotics to fight infection.

-• Your provider may prescribe medicines, such as aspirin or pentoxifylline, to help the ulcer heal.
+• Your doctor may prescribe medicines, such as aspirin or pentoxifylline, to help the ulcer heal.

 • Raise (elevate) your legs often to reduce swelling.
 The ulcer needs oxygen-rich blood to heal.
 This blood can't reach the ulcer until swelling is reduced.